-Hwan Kim is a partner in the Corporate Practice Group in the firm's Washington, D.C. office, where he serves as the co-head of the firm's International Arbitration Team.
-He also serves as the International Liaison for Turkistani & Alabbad, the firm’s Saudi Arabian affiliate.
+Hwan Kim is a partner in the Corporate Practice Group in the firm's Washington, D.C. office.
+He also serves as the co-head of the firm's International Arbitration Team.

 Areas of Practice

 Hwan represents some of the world’s largest companies in the construction, heavy industry, power generation and petrochemical industries.
 He represents these clients in a broad array of cross-border disputes with sovereigns, state-owned enterprises and corporations involving some of their most sensitive problems.
 He often successfully resolves high-profile international disputes, including by use of investor-state arbitration and by obtaining the support of investor’s government on behalf of his clients.

 Hwan also advises companies on international transaction, including on cross-border investment issues, global corporate structuring, global supply chain, and managing legal risks associated with international business.